+At least a C grade in Year 10 English.
+Achieved a proficiency level of strong or above in NAPLAN literacy and or passed the OLNA literacy tests.

+Focuses on students comprehending and responding to the ideas and information presented in texts.

+Students:

-Required Background: At least a C grade in Year 10 English.
-Achieved Band 8 NAPLAN literacy and or passed the OLNA literacy tests.
-Cost: \$100.00 per year in Senior School.
-Course Description: Unit One Focuses on students comprehending and responding to the ideas and information presented in texts.
-Students: Employ a variety of strategies to assist comprehension.
-Read, view and listen to texts to connect, interpret and visualise ideas.
-Learn how to respond personally and logically to texts by questioning, using inferential reasoning and determining the importance of content and structure.
-Consider how organisational features of texts help the audience to understand the text.
-Learn to interact with others in a range of contexts, including everyday, community, social, further education, training and workplace contexts.
-Communicate ideas and information clearly and correctly in a range of contexts.
-Apply their understanding of language through the creation of texts for different purposes.
-Unit Two Focuses on interpreting ideas and arguments in a range of texts and contexts.
-Students: Analyse text structures and language features and identify the ideas, arguments and values expressed.
-Consider the purposes and possible audiences of texts.
-Examine the connections between purpose and structure and how a text's meaning is influenced by the context in which it is created and received.
-Integrate relevant information and ideas from texts to develop their own interpretations.
-Create texts using persuasive, visual and literary techniques to engage audiences in a range of modes and media.
-Assessment Outline: Students can respond in a range of text forms, including fiction and non-fiction, media texts, multimodal and digital texts.
+- Employ a variety of strategies to assist comprehension. - Read, view and listen to texts to connect, interpret and visualise ideas. - Learn how to respond personally and logically to texts by questioning, using inferential reasoning and determining the importance of content and structure. - Consider how organisational features of texts help the audience to understand the text. - Learn to interact with others in a range of contexts, including everyday, community, social, further education, training and workplace contexts. - Communicate ideas and information clearly and correctly in a range of contexts. - Apply their understanding of language through the creation of texts for different purposes.

+Focuses on interpreting ideas and arguments in a range of texts and contexts.
+Students:

+- Analyse text structures and language features and identify the ideas, arguments and values expressed. - Consider the purposes and possible audiences of texts. - Examine the connections between purpose and structure and how a text's meaning is influenced by the context in which it is created and received. - Integrate relevant information and ideas from texts to develop their own interpretations. - Learn to interact effectively in a range of contexts. - Create texts using persuasive, visual and literary techniques to engage audiences in a range of modes and media.

+Students can respond in a range of text forms, including fiction and non-fiction, media texts, multimodal and digital texts.

 Students can create a range of text forms, including fiction and non-fiction, media texts, multimodal and digital texts.

-Leads to: English General Year 12.
+English General Year 12.

-English Literature

-Required Background: A minimum of a C grade in Year 10 English.
-Passed OLNA Reading and Writing or achieved NAPLAN Band 8 NAPLAN 9.
-Enjoy wide reading.
-Cost: \$100.00 per year in Senior School.
-Course Description: The Literature General course encourages students to relate their experience of literature to their experience of life generally and to learn that ways of reading texts and their readings of texts can enrich their understanding of identity, culture and society.
-This course is less complex than ATAR English but requires greater critical thinking and creative production skills than General English.
-Unit One and Unit Two Students will read poetry, prose fiction, drama and multimodal literary texts and consider what makes a text literary.
-Students will make connections between texts, and learn strategies used to help make meaning.
-Students will consider how ideas and groups of people are represented differently in different texts.
-Students will experiment with creating literary texts of their own.
-Assessment Outline: Students will complete extended written responses, short written responses, creative production, and oral work including tutorials and group discussions.
-There is no examination component in this course.
-Leads to: Literature General Year 12.

-Food Science and Technology
+Food Science and Technology General Year 11

-Required Background: At least a C grade in Year 10 English.
-Cost: \$150.00 per year in Senior School Course Description: Unit One This unit focuses on the sensory and physical properties of food that affect the consumption of raw and processed foods.
+At least a C grade in Year 10 English.

+Cost: \$150.00 per year in Senior School

+This unit focuses on the sensory and physical properties of food that affect the consumption of raw and processed foods.
 Students investigate balanced diets, the function of nutrients in the body and apply nutrition concepts that promote healthy eating.
 They study health and environmental issues that arise from lifestyle choices and investigate factors which influence the purchase of locally produced commodities.
 Students devise food products, interpret and adapt recipes to prepare healthy meals and snacks that meet individual needs.
 They demonstrate a variety of mise-en-place and precision cutting skills, and processing techniques to ensure that safe food handling practices prevent food contamination.

-Unit Two This unit focuses on the supply of staple foods and the factors that influence adolescent food choices and ethical considerations.
+This unit focuses on the supply of staple foods and the factors that influence adolescent food choices and ethical considerations.
 Students recognise factors, including processing systems that affect the sensory and physical properties of staple foods.
 They explore food sources and the role of macronutrients and water for health, and nutrition-related health conditions, such as coeliac and lactose intolerance, which often require specialised diets.
 Students consider how food and beverage labelling and packaging requirements protect consumers and ensure the supply of safe, quality foods.

-Assessment Outline: Writing tasks, projects, tests, practical work, investigations.
+Writing tasks, projects, tests, practical work, investigations.

 Leads to: Food Science and Technology General Year 12.